- Home

 Real Property Tax Credit

-The City and County both agreed to provide a 50% property tax credit for 10 years on the increase in assessment which results from a renovation project to create artist housing or space for Arts and Entertainment enterprises.
+The City and County agreed to provide a 50% property tax credit for 10 years on the increase in assessment, resulting from a renovation project to create artist housing or space for Arts and Entertainment enterprises.
 The tax credit shall apply only to that portion of the building occupied by the qualifying residing artist or arts and entertainment enterprise.
 The Arts and Entertainment District property tax credit shall not be granted for properties utilizing the Enterprise Zone property tax credit.

 Admissions & Amusement Tax Exemption Program

-Enterprises dedicated to visual or performing arts located within the Arts and Entertainment District are exempt from the collection of the State of Maryland's Admissions and Amusement Tax.
-Businesses must qualify for the exemption and notification must be provided to the State of Maryland's Comptroller's Office in order to be eligible.
+Enterprises dedicated to visual or performing arts within the Arts and Entertainment District are exempt from the State of Maryland's Admissions and Amusement Tax collection.
+Businesses must qualify for the exemption and notify the State of Maryland's Comptroller's Office to be eligible.

 Enterprises interested in participating in the Admissions & Amusement Tax Exemption Program should register with the Maryland State Comptroller’s Office using the Comptroller of Maryland Combined Registration Application (CRA).
 Click here for Form CRA.